 - The plastic water bottle should be no bigger than 2 liters.
 In moderately cloudy water, UV-A will lose 50 percent effectiveness at a depth of 10 mm (about 0.5 inch), whereas UV-A will only lose 25 percent effectiveness at a depth of 10 mm in clear water.
 Just use a typical size soda bottle or water bottle.

 The recommended bottle to use is a “PET” bottle.
 It is very common and is typically used for soda or other soft drinks.

 PET, PolyEthylene Terephthalate, Recycle code #1 on bottom of bottle.

 The bottle must not be colored.
 It must be a clear bottle.
-Again, it must be a clear plastic bottle.
-Not glass (glass blocks too much of the UV-A for this purpose).
+Again, it should be a clear plastic bottle.
+Some types of glass will block too much of the UV-A spectrum for this purpose.

 The bottle must be clean.
 Common Sense.